Mosque Keizerstraat: History

 The Muslim community of Paramaribo was established in 1929.
 Its first mosque, a wooden rectangular building with minarets, was completed in 1932.
 In 1979 boxing legend Muhammad Ali visited the mosque.

 The current mosque was completed in 1984.

+The construction of this mosque is part of the Ahmadiyya community's policy of expanding Islam.
+Its founder, Mirza Ghulam Ahmad, aimed to replicate the missionary activities carried out by Christian denominations in India during his time.
+Therefore, many of the first mosques built in Western countries belong to this sect of Islam—although, for the majority of Muslims, they would not be considered part of Islam.